 Researchers found that 29 studies directly reported the impact of games on the development of 21st-century skills and that most of them tested students in higher education, middle school, elementary school, and high school.

 Important game design elements include collaboration, role-playing, exploration, competition, complexity, self-expression, interactivity and discovery.

 Among the research that reported game-based learning effects, 46% showed a large impact of games on learning, and 22% showed a moderate or small effect.

-The game design elements have a strong relation with students’ real-word experiences.
+The game design elements have a strong relationship with students’ real-world experiences.